 Ureteral retrograde brush biopsy

-Ureteral retrograde brush biopsy is a procedure that takes a small sample of tissue from the lining of the kidney or ureter (tube that connects a kidney to the bladder).
+Ureteral retrograde brush biopsy is a surgical procedure.
+During the surgery, your surgeon takes a small sample of tissue from the lining of the kidney or ureter.
+The ureter is the tube that connects a kidney to the bladder.
 The tissue is sent to a lab for testing.

 Biopsy - brush - urinary tract; Retrograde ureteral brush biopsy cytology; Cytology - ureteral retrograde brush biopsy